sachin-pikle/aura-tutorials/tutorials/service_broker.md

-### Connection settings for the MySQL instance
+### Connection settings for the MySQL service broker instance

 1. Service broker instance connection settings are automatically available as Kubernetes secrets.
 The secret name convention is secret-<sb-instance-name>.
 In this case the secret is secret-mysql-sb-inst-1.

 ![Kubernetes mysql service broker secret](images/sb-mysql-secret.png)

-2. Edit V2 > aura-js-creditscore-v2/kubernetes-deployment.yml.template
+2. Now that we have the connection details in the secret, configure the application deployment section of the kubernetes yaml to access this secret via an env block.
+Edit V2 > aura-js-creditscore-v2/kubernetes-deployment.yml.template

 3. Look for the following line and make the requested changes